Docs

 Via Self-Serve Portal

-If the settings allow, your customers can pause and resume their subscriptions using the Self-serve Portal:
+If the allow, your customers can pause and resume their subscriptions using the portal:

 If you use Chargebee's Single Page Customer Portal for your customers: